ctbarna/npmap.js/README.md

 # NPMap.js

 A JavaScript mapping library for the National Park Service, built as a Leaflet plugin.
-Includes functionality and a look-and-feel that fits into the strong graphic tradition of the National Park Service.
+Includes functionality and a look-and-feel that fits into the graphic tradition of the National Park Service.

-This is pre-alpha software - not production ready!
-NPMap.js will eventually take the place of the [NPMap JavaScript library](https://github.com/nationalparkservice/npmap).
+This is pre-alpha software that is nowhere close to being production ready!
+NPMap.js will eventually take the place of the [NPMap JavaScript library](https://github.com/nationalparkservice/npmap), but it isn't ready for that yet.

 ## Building

+The build process uses [node.js](http://nodejs.org/).
+After installing node.js:

     git clone https://github.com/nationalparkservice/npmap.git
+    cd npmap
     npm install
     make

-This project uses [browserify](https://github.com/substack/node-browserify) to combine dependencies and installs a local copy when you run `npm install`. `make` will build NPMap.js in `dist/`.
+The [browserify](https://github.com/substack/node-browserify) package is used to combine dependencies.
+It, along with other required packages, are installed locally when you run `npm install`.
+Running `make` will build NPMap.js, using [UglifyJS](https://github.com/mishoo/UglifyJS) to create minified versions, in https://github.com/mishoo/UglifyJS.

+## Hosted Version

+NPMap.js is also hosted on the National Park Service's content delivery network.
+Feel free to load the library directly from there.
+You can access the hosted versions at http://www.nps.gov/npmap/dev/tools/npmap.js/x.y.z/.
+You should replace "x.y.z" with the number of the version you want to access and append the name of the file you are loading to the end of the URL: `bootstrap.js`, `npmap.min.js`, `npmap.css`, or `npmap.ie.css`.

 ## Credits